SoCXin/doc/docs/STC/STC8.rst

 .. note::

-    Please note that you do not need to install :ref:`stm32` separately if you are going to use :ref:`stc8`. :ref:`stm32` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.
+    Please note that you do not need to install :ref:`st` separately if you are going to use :ref:`stc8`. :ref:`st` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

 0. `Download <https://code.visualstudio.com>`_ and install official Microsoft Visual Studio Code.
 PlatformIO IDE is built on top of it